What is NIS2?

 What does management accountability mean in practice?

 This is one of the most significant changes compared to the previous directive.
-Senior management must be demonstrably involved in the organisation's cybersecurity governance.
-In concrete terms, this means:
+Senior management must demonstrate involvement in the organisation's cybersecurity governance.
+In specific terms, this means:

 - Formal approval and endorsement of the security policy.